Cathy McClure: 2010-19

 In 2011, Washington's Bellevue Arts Museum organized a solo exhibition of McClure's work.
-Titled ‘Midway', a reference to the traveling carnivals McClure attended as a child, the exhibition was the artist's largest installation to date, complete with music, whirling lights, futuristic, mechanized toys, a 10' Ferris wheel and working carousel.
-McClure's ‘Bots' featured in the exhibition included mechanical ‘Elmo' and ‘Mickey Mouse' toys "stripped of their commercial identities” and reconfigured by the artist to engage in repetitive motions, which "conjure dreamy cinematic operations and allude to a modern life characterized by escapism, frenzy and consumption."
+Titled ‘Midway', a reference to the traveling carnivals she attended as a child, it included music, whirling lights, futuristic, mechanized toys, a 10' Ferris wheel, and working carousel.
+Her ‘Bots' featured in the exhibition included mechanical ‘Elmo' and ‘Mickey Mouse' toys "stripped of their commercial identities” and reconfigured by the artist to engage in repetitive motions, which "conjure dreamy cinematic operations and allude to a modern life characterized by escapism, frenzy and consumption."
 Curator Nora Atkinson remarked, "Midway evokes a fusion of adult and childhood fantasy with somber undertones as though the artist's creatures have run too long unchecked.
 It speaks of the coming and going of people/fads/phases, of displacement and discontentedness in the modern world, and of being lost in between."

-For 'Mickey Hardwired', McClure's 2013 exhibition at Moss Bureau, New York, the artist gathered and arranged an army of mechanical Mickey Mouse toys from which the recognizable, soft outer layer and inner voice mechanisms had been eliminated by the artist.
+For 'Mickey Hardwired', her 2013 exhibition at Moss Bureau, New York, the artist gathered and arranged an army of mechanical Mickey Mouse toys from which the recognizable, soft outer layer and inner voice mechanisms had been eliminated by the artist.
 Rewired by McClure to move initially in near-perfect unison, the skeletal Mickeys eventually collide with one another, creating a scene which devolves into whirring, ratcheting, chaos.
-McClure also presented her mechanical Mickey Mouse forms in an exhibition at Method Gallery, Seattle.
+She also presented her mechanical Mickey Mouse forms in an exhibition at Method Gallery, Seattle.

 McClure sources the majority of the toys she uses for her sculptures from thrift stores, which has made her acutely aware of the abundance of cast-off and discarded products which may eventually end up in landfills.
 The artist's sculptures, videos, and installations highlight this "societal penchant for over-consumption and over-production.”
-In a review published in ‘Vanguard Seattle',T.s.
+In a review published in ‘Vanguard Seattle', T.s.
 Flock writes of McClure's ‘Bots', "It's hard to believe that we live in the best of all possible worlds when there is demand for cheap thrills whose plastic corpses will be polluting the oceans long after we're dead.
 That's not the future we were promised, and these bots are part of the lie.
 McClure's work reminds us that we are still being duped through with an uncanny tension between sentimentality and waste.”

 In her work, McClure also considers the discrepancy between America's idealized dream of a technology-filled future and the reality of our increasingly digital lives.
-For the artist's 2017 solo exhibition, ‘Dispossessed' held at the Center on Contemporary Art, McClure sourced used mechanical toys and covered some in gold-leaf, to bring a new attention and value to the toys' existence at a time when there is an evident shift away from physical play toward digital forms of engagement and stimuli occurring.
+For the artist's 2017 solo exhibition, ‘Dispossessed' held at the Center on Contemporary Art, she sourced used mechanical toys and covered some in gold-leaf, to bring a new attention and value to the toys' existence at a time when there is an evident shift away from physical play toward digital forms of engagement and stimuli occurring.
 For McClure, the tentative status of toys in the digital era is a metaphor for our own uncertain future.